Dhruv-Varshney-developer/Tripmate-Planner/Readme.md

 ## How It Works

-- **Planner Agent**:
+- **Tripmate-Planner**:
   Operates as a Telegram bot to interact with users.
-It processes trip planning requests via ElizaOS and stores trip details in Storacha.
+It processes trip planning requests via ElizaOS and stores finalized trip details in Storacha.

 - **Tripmate-Finder**:
   Connects with the Planner Agent via API, fetching the latest travel-related data to enrich the planning experience.